 I like using softened butter.
 Just mix that in with a little sugar and press into a pie crust.

-If you are making the graham cracker crust from scratch then yet.
+Yes - baking the crust first helps it set and prevents it from becoming soggy when the filling is added.
 Just bake for 15 minutes at 350°F. Then fill with your pie filling.

 You don't need to prebake a store-bought graham cracker crust.